latacora/unsiemly/README.md

 for a bunch of other stuff.

-Currently supports [ElasticSearch][es] (with optional support for AWS' hosted Elasticsearch and its proprietary message signing) and [GCP's StackDriver][gcpsd].
+Currently supports [ElasticSearch][es] (with optional support for AWS' hosted Elasticsearch and its proprietary message signing), [GCP's StackDriver][gcpsd] and BigQuery.
 Because we use `java.time`/JSR310, this project requires JDK 8.

 ## Usage